PangMeng92/DisPV_TNNLS_Supplementary/README.md

 # DisPV_TNNLS_Supplementary

-In the supplementary, we provide several images (.gif) in three folders to aid the reviwers to better assess the proposed DisP+V model.
+In the supplementary, we provide several images (.gif) in three folders to aid the readers to better assess the proposed DisP+V model.

 ---------------------------------------------------------------------------------
 Folder 1: Outputs of Generator (G)